cxj271/ecse_373_f22_group8_ariac_2019_part_1/README.md

 - Start the ros node to control the robot arm

-This is for lab 6.
-The arm goes to each part in a bin, then returns to a home state.
+This is for the final project.
+The arm goes to each part, turns on the gripper, lifts, lowers, then turns off the gripper.